Nexis-Network/NEXIS/exzo-fork/readme.md

 a) Solve Cargo.toml conflicts - need to automatize this - usually it contains version bumping, and some adding of evm-utils that can conflict with other dependencies addings.
 b) Solve core, sdk and runtime, this 3 crates contain a lot of integration points and should be carefully merged most of changed files are listed in `many-changes.txt`
 c) Solve remaining parts.
-6. feature_set.rs - Porting new features from solana has different rules that just regular merge:
+6. feature_set.rs - Porting new features from nexishas different rules that just regular merge:
 a) Make sure that no legacy features was removed before activation on mainnet/testnet - it can lead to instability.
 b) Make sure that all public keys was changed - we have different secret keys.